NAMGroup/open5gsK8s/README.md

 To deploy a UPF the following parameters are required on deployment:
 * upf.config="1|2 (upf 1 or upf 2)"
-* upf.lbIP="THE UPF IP WE WANT THE LB TO PROVIDE"
+* upf.lbIP="the UPF IP we want from the LB"
-* upf.tun="THE TUN SUBNET NUMBER - 45 or 46"
+* upf.tun="tun subnet number - 45, 46, ..."
-* upf.dnn="internet or work"
+* upf.dnn="dnn"

 To deploy with Helm use:
 ```bash